grea09/color/article/article.md

 This example has been crafted to illustrate problems with standard POP implementations.
 We give a possible resulting plan of standard POP in figure @fig:pop.
 We can see some issues as for how the plan has been built.
 The action $v$ is being used even if it is useless since $b$ already provided fluent $4$.
 We can also notice that despite being contradictory the action $x$ raised no alarm.
 As for ordering constraints we can clearly see that the link $a \to t$ is redundant with the path $a \xrightarrow{5} c \to t$ that already puts that constraint by transitivity.
 Also some problems arise during execution with the selection of $w$ that causes a dead-end.

 Of course the flaw selection mechanism of certain variant can prevent that to happen in that case.
-But often flaw selection mechanisms are more speed oriented and will do little if a toxic action seems to fit better than a more coherent but complex one.
+But often flaw selection mechanisms are more speed oriented and will do little if a toxic action seems to fit better than a more coherent but complex one <!-- TODO citer au moins une ref qui utilise un tel mecanisme de selection de menace!-->.

 All these issues are caused by what we call *defects* as they are not regular PSP flaws but they still cause problems with execution and results.
 We will address these defects and propose a way to fix them in [the next section](#defects).

 # Auxiliary algorithms to POP

 In order to improve POP algorithms' resilience, online performance and plan quality, we propose a set of auxiliary algorithms that provides POP with a clean and efficiently populated initial plan.
-The complete algorithm will be presented in [the next section](#soda) as a combinaison of all auxiliary algorithms and regular POP.
+The complete algorithm will be presented in [the next section](#soda) as a combination of all auxiliary algorithms and classical POP.

 ## Proper plan generation